hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 Anyone who has spent enough time publishing some kind of artistic tools in computer graphics—even [in computer vision conferences](/2020/08/31/cvpr-graphics.html)—has probably gotten reviews that praised a paper's ideas and results, but required a user study.
 Or the reviewers didn't like the paper's methods or results, but still said the authors should add a user study.
 And so, maybe you added user studies to your next paper _solely_ because you believed reviewers would require it.

-As an author, reviewer, and PC member who works in more "artistic" subjective subfields, I have experienced or witnessed cases like these many times in the past few years.
-So often, the user study seems unnecessary or even useless, just a waste of everyone's precious time.
+Studies with human subjects—today grouped under the term "user studies," even when they don't involve target users—provide invaluable insights about user preferences and behavior, sometimes pointing out new research directions.
+Some subfields, including animation and tone-mapping, have long traditions of rigorous perceptual and psychophysical studies.
+But, performing an effective study requires time, effort, and thought.

+Instead, many of our user studies are conducted sloppily, as an afterthought to research, rather than part of the research itself.
+Such perfunctory studies have proliferated since 2008, after the introduction of crowdworking using Amazon Mechanical Turk (MTurk) made it easy to gather numerical scores from human participants.

+Reviewers expect user studies particularly for tasks that resist easy benchmarking, including artistic stylization and interactive authoring tools.
+Since stylization and neural image synthesis became mainstream topics in computer vision conferences, reviewers at these conferences increasingly ask for user studies.
+Yet, few standards—if any—seem to govern how the studies are conducted.

-I suspect many studies published in graphics and vision are **performative, not informative**: we do them not because we want to learn something, but solely because reviewers expect to see a study.
-So we put on a show, a performance.
+I argue that many studies now published in graphics and vision are _performative, not informative_: we do them not because we want to learn something, but solely because reviewers expect to see a table of numbers.
+So we put on a performance, a bit of science theatre.

-Some subfields, including animation and tone-mapping, do have long traditions of rigorous, worthwhile studies, as does the field of HCI.
-For example, I think Forrester Cole's work on [making](https://gfx.cs.princeton.edu/pubs/Cole_2008_WDP/index.php) and [perceiving](https://gfx.cs.princeton.edu/proj/ld3d/) line drawings are quite significant, high-quality perceptual studies.
-This post isn't about those lines of work.
-This post is about the performative user studies that have become common since the advent of crowdworking in 2008.
-Crowdworking made gathering numerical scores easy, by allowing researchers to treat human individuals as algorithmic data sources.

-[In a new paper](https://arxiv.org/abs/2206.11461), we make this case, and even a stronger one: the best user studies take time and effort, and often don't involve crowdworking or quantitative methods at all.
-The best user studies are ones you do _before_ developing a system, in order to learn more about the problems and possible solutions.
+The desire for user studies reflects a deep question: how do we know if a paper's method is any good?
+This difficult question defies any easy answers.
+But, many researchers I've talked to seem to believe that quantitative evaluation solves the problem.
+And so, it becomes required.
+How could you publish without a table of numbers?
+Yet, too often, the numbers produced by sloppy user studies seem unnecessary and unhelpful, just a waste of everyone's precious time.

+The field of HCI has [grappled with these same issues](https://www.billbuxton.com/usabilityHarmful.pdf) since long before MTurk existed, and has concluded that user studies are only sometimes—not always—necessary for evaluation.
+For example, take a look at what this year's [UIST 2024 Author Guide](https://uist.acm.org/2023/author-guide/) says about them (under "User Studies Are Not Required" and "Systems Contributions Need To Be Evaluated Holistically").
+We can learn from the experience of HCI.

-**We need a better understanding of if, when, and how user studies are valuable.** When done thoughtfully, user studies can provide invaluable insights and new information, even leading you to new research ideas.
-But, in much of graphics and vision, the growth of crowdwork has diluted the concept of "user study" to the point of meaninglessness.
-User studies are often considered necessary for publication, but few standards—if any—seem to govern how these studies are conducted.  **In this piece, I'll provide some recommendations for what we can do about it.**
+We need a better understanding of if, when, and how user studies are valuable, and we need to adjust reviewing practices accordingly.
+In this piece, I'll discuss the problem and provide some recommendations for what we can do about it.

 # An example of bad reviews

-[Here's an instructive example from ICLR 2022](https://openreview.net/forum?id=oapKSVM2bcj) where two reviewers justified low scores, in part, because of a lack of user studies.
-In response, the Area Chair wrote:
+While not a graphics paper, [a recent paper called ``EinOps'' offers an instructive example with publicly-visible reviews](https://openreview.net/forum?id=oapKSVM2bcj).
+Two of the reviewers argued for rejection, saying that, while they believed in the technique's value, nonetheless the paper must support its assertions with user studies.
+In the rebuttal, the author added a user study.
+But, in the decision, the Area Chair (AC) scolded those reviewers:
 <center>
    	<a href="https://openreview.net/forum?id=oapKSVM2bcj">
    <img src="../../../images/iclr2022-decision.jpg" alt="ICLR decision excerpt: &quot;I belive it is fair and measured to state that these reviews may be considered to exhibit aspects of gatekeeping: requiring more &quot;mathiness&quot; that does not help the paper, or more &quot;rigour&quot; through user studies that are in fact less valuable than the reviewers' own observations &quot;I could see myself...&quot;, &quot;I tend to buy...&quot;.&quot;"/></a>